Welcome to Volume 4 of Executed to Suppress His Message.

 Know ye not that we shall judge angels?

-Millions of rebellious angels need to be reconciled back to God — and God will accomplish this task with the help of Christ’s Bride.
+Millions of rebellious angels need to be reconciled back to God — and this verse suggests that God will accomplish this with the help of Christ’s Bride.

 Are you beginning to understand what it means to be a Christian?